calebclayreagor/DELAY/README.md

 ### 2. ``PseudoTime.csv`` (required)

-- A ``cells x trajectories`` matrix of inferred pseudotime values for cells in the input dataset
+- A labeled ``cells x trajectories`` matrix of inferred pseudotime values for one or more trajectories in the input dataset

 ### 3. ``refNetwork.csv`` (optional, required for training)

-- A ground truth network of known tf/target pairs, possibly from cell-type specific ChIP-seq data (recommended)
+- A ground truth network of known transcription factor-target interactions, possibly from cell-type specific ChIP-seq data (recommended)

 ### 4. ``TranscriptionFactors.csv`` (optional, required for prediction)

-- A list of known transcription factors in the input dataset, used to enumerate all possible tf/target pairs
+- A list of known transcription factors in the input dataset, used to enumerate all possible transcription factor-target pairs for inference

 ## More Examples